 WHAT TO DO IN AMSTERDAM IN WINTER

 Wintertime is a terrific season to be in Amsterdam.
 Be sure to check out the holiday lights and the Amsterdam Light Festival.
 Go ice skating on the local squares.
 Take a break at a cafe with a friendly fireplace and our favorite cozy bars.
-Check our agenda too for information about what is on in town!
+Get more ideas for things to do in winter here!

 Amsterdam Weather in Spring

 As the weather warms up in spring, Amsterdam comes to life.
 When the sun peeks out behind the clouds, all Amsterdammers run to sit in the nearest patch of sunshine to soak up the rays after the dark winter.
 Trees sprout fresh green leaves and flowers bloom in every garden.
 It’s a beautiful time of year to visit the parks and wander the neighborhoods.
 Many tourists come to Amsterdam in spring to see the tulips and other flowers at the famous Keukenhof gardens.